kalisio/kaabah/docs/reference/helper-commands.md

 $k-worker-foreach -c "echo 'foo bar'" > foobar"
 ```

+## k-swarm-check

+`usage: k-swarm-check <duration> [slack-url]`

+Checks the docker events for the events of type of `unhealthy` and `die` status.
+The command returns only the latest events during the given period.

+If a slack url is given, a message is published to the given channel.

+## k-swarm-info

+`usage: k-swarm-info`

+Displays the main information about the cluster

 ## k-swarm-prune

 `usage: k-swarm-prune`

 Removes the unused images, volumes and networks on the nodes

-## k-swarm-info

-`usage: k-swarm-info`

-Displays the main information about the cluster